chrisking/personalizedemo/readme.md

 ## Getting Started with Amazon Personalize.

+#TODO showcase how to go to your notebook.

 To begin, click `Open Jupyter`, this will take you to the default interface for the Notebook Instance.